allegheny-college-cmpsc-105-spring-2024/resto-Faarisc/index.md

 ## Reviews

-- *"Fusion Flavors blew me away with their bold combinations and impeccable execution.
-Each dish was a masterpiece of flavor fusion!"* - FoodieFanatic123
+- "*Fusion Flavors blew me away with their bold combinations and impeccable execution.
+Each dish was a masterpiece of flavor fusion!*" - FoodieFanatic123

-- *"I never knew that fusion cuisine could be this delicious!
-Fusion Flavors has definitely earned a spot on my list of favorite restaurants."* - TasteExplorer99
+- "*I never knew that fusion cuisine could be this delicious!
+Fusion Flavors has definitely earned a spot on my list of favorite restaurants.*" - TasteExplorer99